IF YOU NEED TO BE TOLD, YOUR PASSION’S

 doesn’t go through your bones once

-there couldn’t be apricot blossoms in the spring.
+there couldn’t be apricot blossoms in

 Would it be risking too much